 Neo-Gothics.
 History of Five Buildings

-The selected buildings could be illustrative in the context of the 19th century developments in Lviv.
+The selected buildings could be illustrative in the context of the 19th-century developments in Lviv.
 In those times, increasingly more people were moving into the city in search of employment and needed cheap housing.
-Private developers who had most of residential housing in their hands were interested to have the highest income from rent possible.
+Private developers who had most of the residential housing in their hands were interested to have the highest income from rent possible.
 The standards regulating the construction mostly included fire protection requirements.
 In the design of buildings, architects mostly reflected the same forms of historicism.
 This way, the most widespread kind of housing was the row housing disrespectfully spoken of as "peasant barracks" /Germ.
 "Mietskasernen".
 Often, the apartments therein were neither cheap, nor comfortable, but the facades and interiors were lavishly decorated.

 City walk took place for the second time.
 It is based on the materials elaborated within the "Lviv Interactive" project.

 Сover Image: Olha Zarechnyuk